 Of course, technology makes things worse.
 Zoom conversations are easy to tune out.
 Flip your video off and just go multitask elsewhere.
 No one knows.
 Or do they?

 Active Listening is About Caring and Choosing

-The real issue when it comes to listening isn’t necessarily your phone.
+The real issue when it comes to listening isn’t necessarily your slack or your phone.
 It is a lack of caring.
 It’s easy to lose sight of what really matters—that human being talking to you.

 You have stopped listening because your mind has prioritized something else.
 Maybe it’s another thought.
 Maybe it is a buzz in your pocket.
 Whatever preoccupies you happens so quickly and unconsciously you probably don’t even know your attention has been highjacked.

 This is the situation we all face.
 Our nervous systems’ are trying to integrate an endless world of incoming information and our conscious minds are struggling to keep up.
 Thankfully, there is a way to override this distractible circuitry and redirect your focus so you can actively listen.
 It is a practice called “Wise Eyes.”

 How To Practice “Wise Eyes”